taylordunn/gasr/README.md

 The recommended workflow for running many simulations of GAS trials is as follows:

-1. Choose your trial parameters
+1. Choose your trial parameters, e.g.
     -   Number of subjects `n_subjects`
     -   Group allocation `group_allocation`
     -   Treatment effect `delta`